-Objective 5E Develop Budget Estimates for the Public Education Program
+Objective 5E Develop Budget Estimates State Public Education Program - Complete & On-going Timeframe 3/25/16 Critical Tasks Establish budget est an regarding: Open Houses Descripment Pulplies Personnel Pul ic Outreach Events Ruipment Personnel Media Plans Equipment Supplies Personnel Funding Estimate \$8,500

-Timeframe 3/25/16

-Establish budget estimates regarding:

-Open Houses

-o Equipment

-o Supplies

-o Personnel

-Public Outreach Events

-Critical Tasks o Equipment

-o Supplies

-o Personnel

-Media Plans

-o Equipment

-o Supplies

-o Personnel

-Funding Estimate \$8,500

-Objective 5F Educate, Implement and Evaluate

-Timeframe On-going

-Critical Tasks Develop 3 feedback surveys regarding: Outreach Events / Open Houses (include media question) Public Education Programs Internal Stakeholders (initially) Write and release education plans and guidelines.
-Deliver initial training to all members (external &amp; internal).
-Provide update training.
+Objective 5F Educate, Implement and Evaluate - Complete & On-going Timeframe On-going Critical Tasks Develop 3 feedback surveys regarding: - Complete Outreach Events / Open Houses (include media question) Public Education Programs Internal Stakeholders (initially) Write and release education plans and guidelines Complete Deliver initial training to all members (external & internal) Complete Provide update training.
 Provide access to training material and updates.
-Develop post event analysis (PEA) for tours.
-Collect feedback from audiences and stakeholders.
-Collate and analyze feedback from audiences.
-Provide quarterly report regarding feedback surveys for the monthly report.
+Develop post event analysis (PEA) for to s.
+Collect feedback from audiences an stakeholders.
+Collate and analyze feedback from auxiliar sees Provide quarterly report regarding feedback arveys for the monthly report.
 Funding Estimate \$0.00

-Goal 6 Enhanced Fire / Public Safety Training Center Objective 6A Evaluate the current functions and capabilities of the Fire training Center Timeframe May 31, 2016 Critical Tasks Develop a list of training facility needs based on current training programs and certification levels currently maintained.
+Goal 6 Enhanced Fire / Public Safety Training Center Objective 6A Evaluate the current functions and capabilities of the Fire training Center - Complete Timeframe May 31, 2016 Critical Tasks Develop a list of training facility needs based on current training programs and certification levels currently maintained.
 Determine current capabilities and limitations of the existing FTC.
 Determine and define the limitation(s) based on storm and sewer water compliance and expected operational lifespan of the Fire Training Tower.
 Compare the list of needs with current capabilities and determine where current training and education needs are not met.
-Form research and design team Funding Estimate \$1,000.00 Objective 6B Determine the priority of the facilities and capabilities needed to · address current and projected needs and uses Timeframe August 31, 2016

-Objective 6C Develop a plan to implement changes and enhancements to the FTC based on determined priorities Timeframe October 31, 2016 Critical Tasks Determine which changes and enhancements can be funded within the department budget and which ones need to be budgeted for in future years, or seek outside funding assistance to achieve.
+Form research and design team Funding Estimate \$1,000.00 Objective 6B Determine the priority of the facilities and capabilities needed to address current and projected needs and uses - Complete Timeframe August 31, 2016 Critical Tasks Prioritize the list from Objective 1 dealing with current facility needs that are unmet.
+Survey at least three metro area training facilities for ideas and feedback as to the effectiveness of their facilities.
+Develop and prioritize a list of anticipated and desired capabilities that will be needed in the future to support the training and education functions.
+Merge the lists from tasks 1 and 2 and establish and overall priority list of capabilities and functions that need to available at the FTC.
+Present the combined priority list to the line staff for comments and suggestions Funding Estimate \$1,000.00 Objective 6C Develop a plan to implement changes and enhancements to the FTC based on determined priorities - Complete Timeframe October 31, 2016 Critical Tasks Determine which changes and enhancements can be funded within the department budget and which ones need to be budgeted for in future years, or seek outside funding assistance to achieve.
 Develop and research funding options available/necessary to accomplish each of the proposed enhancements.
 Prepare and present the plan to the executive staff for approval.
 Funding Estimate \$1,000.00